kevinveenbirkenbach/cymais/roles/desk-zoom/README.md

 # Zoom

 ## Overview
-Welcome to the `desk-zoom` role documentation, a part of the `cymais` repository.
+Welcome to the `desk-zoom` role documentation, a part of the `infinito` repository.
 This role is focused on installing video conferencing software on Linux systems, specifically tailored for personal use and remote work requirements.

 ## Role Tasks
 The `main.yml` file in the `desk-zoom` role includes tasks for setting up video conferencing tools: